Protect Your Health As You Grow Older

 - Ask your doctor or pharmacist to review your medicines.
 Some medicines can make you dizzy or sleepy.
 Learn more about using medicines safely.

 - Get your vision checked every 1 to 2 years.
 And be sure to get new glasses or contact lenses when your vision changes.
-Read more about getting your vision checked.
+Read more about protecting your vision.

 - If you're worried that you might have hearing loss, get your hearing checked.
 Learn more about hearing loss.

-Make sure you have smoke alarms in your home.
+Make sure you have smoke alarms and carbon monoxide detectors in your home.

 Older adults are more likely to be injured or killed in home fires.
 To stay safe, put smoke alarms on every floor of your home.